-It takes no effort what-so-ever to add to it and there's very little tidving up at the Ritz.
-I might cut dusk.
+It takes no effort what-so-ever to add to it and there's very little tidying up at the Ritz.
+I might cut The pile attracts so many creepy dusk.
 This summer I've watched several birds fly by to collect the dried grass and twigs to build place where we relocate all the spiders that have found their way into the house in September.

-The No Dig, low maintenance veggie patch
+The No Dig, low maintenance veggie patch holders and vegetable gardeners is to dig over the patch at the start of the season.
+I spent many a day helping my dad dig over our large vegetable garden when I was young.
+These days there is a big focus on mulching vegetable back!